maettuu/20HS-Software-Construction/SoftCon2020_Assignment_1/ANSWERS.md

 ### Call Graph

 #### Reasoning
-Since there is no obvious entrypoint, we decided to use this simple `Hello World` script as our main entrypoint.
+Since there is no directly runnable entrypoint, we decided to use this simple `Hello World` script as our main entrypoint for the call graph below.

 ```
 // imports